Tom yum kung: History

 The origin of Tom yum kung is deeply connected to the environment and way of life of the Thai people, who have been establishing riverside communities in the central plains and upper part of the Chao Phraya River basin since the Ayutthaya period.

 The traditional Tom yum kung recipe first appeared based on written evidence as Tom yum kung song khrueng—extra ingredients Tom yum kung spicy and sour shrimp soup in 1898, found in the book the Lexicon Dictionary of Sweet and Savory Recipes in Western and Siamese Styles compiled by students of Harriet M. House School For Girls at Wang Lang in Bangkok (now Wattana Wittaya Academy), which is different from today's Tom yum kung recipe.

 The Tom yum kung recipe, which is similar to the modern Tom yum kung, first appeared in 1964 in the Food of the Royal book officially recorded by M.R.
 Kitinadda Kitiyakara, the former Thai secretary of the privy council in the reign of King Bhumibol Adulyadej (Rama IX).
 Therefore, based on the evidence, it is possible that Thai people have had recipes similar to Tom Yum Kung since the reign of King Chulalongkorn (Rama V) or earlier in the Rattanakosin period.

 In 2011, Tom yum kung was registered as a National Cultural Heritage (NCH) of Thailand under the domain of knowledge and practice concerning nature and the universe in the food and consumption category.

 In 2024, Tom yum kung was inscribed on the Representative List of UNESCO Intangible Cultural Heritage of Humanity (RL) on 3 December by the Nineteenth Session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage (ICS-ICH) in Asunción, Paraguay.

 Ingredients

-Tom yum kung contains fresh key ingredients, including medium to large shrimp, lemongrass, kaffir lime leaves, galanga (Alpinia galanga), fresh lime juice, chili pepper, tomato, shallot, mushrooms (straw, button, or oyster), cilantro for garnish, chicken or shrimp stock, Nam phrik phao (Thai chili paste), fish sauce, sugar, and kitchen salt.
+Tom yum kung contains fresh key ingredients, including medium to large shrimp, lemongrass, kaffir lime leaves, galangal (Alpinia galanga), fresh lime juice, chili pepper, tomato, shallot, mushrooms (straw, button, or oyster), cilantro for garnish, chicken or shrimp stock, Nam phrik phao (Thai chili paste), fish sauce, sugar, and kitchen salt.
 The creamy broth profile also adds coconut or evaporated milk.